 We have no products on the market and our product candidates are in various stages of development.
-We are currently conducting Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin; we expect first patient dosed in our Phase 1 trials of BA3071 in the second half of 2022 and various other product candidates are in earlier stages of development.
+We are currently conducting Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin; we have begun dosing patients in our Phase 1 trial of BA3071 and various other product candidates are in earlier stages of development.
 Our ability to achieve and sustain profitability depends on obtaining regulatory approvals for and, if approved, successfully commercializing our product candidates, either alone or with third parties.
 Before obtaining regulatory approval for the commercial distribution of our product candidates, we or an existing or future collaborator must conduct extensive preclinical tests and clinical trials to demonstrate the safety, efficacy, purity and potency of our product candidates.
 In addition, the FDA may not agree with our clinical trial plans.
-For example, we have initiated potentially registration-enabling Phase 2 trials for mecbotamab vedotin in treatment-refractory sarcoma patients and treatment-refractory NSCLC patients.
-The FDA has reviewed the trial designs but has not opined on whether the Phase 2 clinical trials will in fact be sufficient to support regulatory approval.
-However, we intend to ask the FDA to consider this further at the planned interim data review point or points.
-We cannot assure you that the FDA will agree that such data will be sufficient to support approval.
-Any product candidate can unexpectedly fail at any stage of preclinical development and the historical failure rate for product candidates is high.
+For example, we have initiated potentially registration-enabling Phase 2 trials for mecbotamab vedotin in treatment-refractory sarcoma patients.
+Based on recent FDA written responses, we are initiating part 2 of our Phase 2 trial in undifferentiated pleomorphic sarcoma (UPS) and anticipate study enrollment to commence by year end.
+However, we cannot assure you that the FDA will agree that the results from this trial or other trials will be sufficient to support approval of any of our product candidates.
+For example, the objective response rates on our primary endpoints may not be sufficient, we may not demonstrate a sufficient duration of response, or there may be limitations with the total sample size of our studies and dose selection strategy.
+Any product candidate can unexpectedly fail at any stage of preclinical or clinical development and the historical failure rate for product candidates is high.
 The results from preclinical testing of a product candidate may not predict the results that will be obtained in later clinical trials of the product candidate.
-We or our existing or future collaborators may experience issues that delay or prevent clinical testing and regulatory approval of, or our ability to commercialize, product candidates, including:
+We or our existing or future collaborators may experience issues that delay or prevent